inducer/pycuda/doc/source/faq.rst

   and :func:`pycuda.driver.from_device_like`.
 * Add :class:`pycuda.elementwise.ElementwiseKernel`.
 * Various documentation improvements. (many of them from Nicholas Tung)
-* Move PyCuda's compiler cache to the system temporary directory, rather than the users home directory.
+* Move PyCUDA's compiler cache to the system temporary directory, rather than the users home directory.

 Version 0.91